 Then, it time to one of Syracuse’s wonders — Caravaggio’s The Burial of St. Lucia.
 It’s once of the artist’s most beautiful paintings, completed when Caravaggio escaped to Sicily to avoid a murder charge in Rome.

 The painting depicts the internment of the city’s patron saint with her delicate frame stretched out at the bottom of the canvas.
 She’s surrounded by mourners and an enormous gravedigger.

 The action transpires in a vast expanse of empty dark space of sepulchral gloom, with Caravaggio’s signature chiaroscuro technique.
 For centuries, the painting lie damp and damaged.
 But it was recently restored in Rome.

-Here are some must know tips for spending 2 days in Syracuse.
+Here are some must know tips for visiting in Syracuse.

 To get to Syracuse, you can either drive (if you have a car) or fly into Catania.
 From Catania Airport, you can take a taxi or book a private transfer.

 Syracuse also has a train station.
 It’s located in the southern part of the new city close to Ortigia.
 There are several daily trains that run from Catania to Syracuse.

 As I mentioned above, the island of Ortigia is eminently walkable and is closed to all but resident vehicles.